Biswajit-sow/Multi_source_langchain_openai_agent/README.md

 4.  **Vector Database (FAISS):**
     *   FAISS (Facebook AI Similarity Search) is used to store the embeddings and perform efficient similarity search.
 The `FAISS.from_documents` method is used to create the index directly from the loaded documents and embeddings.
+5.  **OR Vector Database (Chroma):**
+    *   Chroma ( a lightweight vector database for building applications powered by similarity searches of vector embedding space) is used to store the embeddings and perform efficient similarity search.
+The `chroma.from_documents` method is used to create the index directly from the loaded documents and embeddings.
 5.  **Langchain Agent:**
     *   A Langchain agent is created using `OpenAI` and the `gpt-3.5-turbo-0125` model.
 This agent is configured to use the FAISS vector database as a tool for retrieving relevant information.
     *   The agent takes a user's question as input, retrieves relevant documents from the vector database, and then uses the LLM to generate an answer based on the retrieved information.